snur206/reading-notes/301/class14notes.md

 ##  Employee breakdown of key technology companies

-Diversity efforts most successful when
+Diversity efforts most successful when they’re driven by a commitment from company leaders.

+Diverse companies perform better because they are smarter and more creative than homogeneous ones.

+An example of how a diverse company can serve a diverse user base

 ## Things I want to know more about